lakshaybxt/Seasons-E-Commerce-/README.md

 🔹 Add authentication & user login

-🔹 Create my own Backend
+🔹 Create my own Backend:
+    1. Order.js
+    - need to create the backend for order.js
+    - which should be done in payment syummary

 🔹 Integrate payment gateway

+©2025 lakshay.
+All rights reserved.